Heating temperatures for plastic should be based on manufacturers' specifications or by testing.

 The crystalline graph shows that the molecules do not begin to move until the temperature is close to what is called the melting point of the material.
 This is due to the molecular structure order of crystalline materials.
 When the maximum molecular movement is attained the material is at its melt point.
 That is the temperature at which we should mold the crystalline material.

-These are the temperature values that the material supplier tests for when developing a material, and these are the values that get published in their data sheets.
+The material suppliers use these temperature test values when testing their production runs, and these are the values that get published in their data sheets.

-Therefore, the melt temperature stated by the material supplier for a specific material is based on averages and 50% barrel capacity usage.
+The melt temperature stated by the material supplier for a specific material is based on averages and 50% barrel capacity usage.
 It should be used as a guideline but you must be flexible in establishing the final melt temperature based on the conditions under which you are molding.
-The temperature that you set for the mold will depend on manufacturer's specifications and the properties that you want for the final product.